Aldine Independent School District: Controversy

 The district came under outrage when it was learned that an 11-year-old student had repeatedly sexually assaulted a 6-year-old student on a school bus for months in 2022 news, broke out in 2023.

 In 2023 the Aldine ISD Board of Trustees voted unanimously to use the power of eminent domain to seize the home of Travis Upchurch, 79 years old and lifelong Aldine resident, to expand their high school football stadium parking lot.
 The property has been in Upchurch's family since 1916 and has housed five generations, including his great grandfather and his children.
 After months of his family and the community fighting the district dropped their pursuit, conveniently right before elections where a majority of the board's seats were being contested.
 This story made national news including the New York Times and the Bobby Bones Show as well as making it in the news in Africa, Australia and Hawaii.

 Recognition

 Aldine ISD received the Broad Prize for Urban Education in 2009 and was a finalist for the award in 2004, 2005, and 2008.
 The district received a Magna Award in 1999 from the American School Board Journal for its "Benchmark Targets for Academic Achievement" program.
 The school board was listed as the Outstanding School Board by the Texas Association of School Administrators in 1973 and 1998, and was listed as an Honor Board in 2013.

 Demographics

-For the 2020–2021 school year, AISD had a total enrollment of 63,146 students.
+For the 2020–2021 school year, Aldine ISD had a total enrollment of 63,146 students.
 91.6% of students were economically disadvantaged, 39.0% were English Language Learners, and 9.0% received Special Education Services.